Jack Sim – Founder

 Jack is a firm believer in the economic empowerment of the poor.
 He established BoP Hub to provide a vehicle for partners in every industry and sector to collaborate and accelerate effective social business models focused at the base of the pyramid.

-BoP Hub is honored by the commitment of our esteemed board members:
+BoP Hub is honored by the commitment of our other Board of Director members:

 Daniel Goldman has been an entrepreneurial leader to engage and educate communities and technology for good most of his life.
 He spends most of his time on future facing initiatives, often building communities of trust and collaboration, and practical execution.